Glen Coe: History

 The Massacre of Glencoe (Mort Ghlinne Comhann) took place on 13 February 1692, following the Jacobite uprising of 1689–92.
 An estimated thirty-eight members and associates of Clan MacDonald of Glencoe were killed by government forces billeted with them, with others later alleged to have died of exposure, on the grounds they had not been prompt in pledging allegiance to the new monarchs, William III of England and II of Scotland and Mary II.
 The Iona cross was erected in 1883 by a Macdonald in memory of clansmen who perished in the massacre.

 Glen Coe was once part of the lands of Clan Donald, though since the ending of the clan structure they progressively sold off their estates.
+Excavations in 2018-2020 conducted by the National Trust for Scotland have investigated the settlement of Achtriochtan and a reconstruction 'turf-house' was constructed at the NTS visitor centre to allow visitors to experience life in these townships.
+Further excavations and surveys in 2021-2022 in Gleann Leac-na-Muidhe, directed by Dr Edward Stewart of the University of Glasgow, investigated this shieling landscape, and uncovered features including charcoal burning platforms, peat cuttings, shieling huts, a whisky stilling site and a chiefly hunting lodge.
+The hunting lodge site was investigated in 2023 by a University of Glasgow Field School directed by Dr Stewart.
+In 2024 excavations around the settlement of Achnacon, co-directed by Dr Stewart and Derek Alexander of the NTS uncovered further evidence both of the events of the Massacre of Glencoe, and of daily life, subsistence practices and long-distance connections in Glencoe.
+This site is linked to the settlement of Achnacon, excavated in 2024, by the new Glencoe Greenway Path.
+Recent work by Lizzie Robertson of the University of Glasgow has explored the creation of soundscapes and audio-installations exploring the complex history, folklore and environment of Glencoe and presenting this to new audiences.
+These excavations featured in an episode of History Hit, which was launched in November 2024.

 Most of the Glen is now owned by the National Trust for Scotland (NTS), whose visitor centre has displays about both the natural and historical significance of the glen.
 The land was purchased by the National Trust for Scotland in 1935 using money donated by the Scottish Mountaineering Club.
 It was later found out that most of the money came from the SMC's then chair, Percy Unna.
 He laid out a number of conditions, known as the "Unna Principles" regarding how the NTS should manage the estate with regard to access and maintaining the wild nature of the land.
 The building of a visitor centre caused some controversy, as some felt this to be a contravention of Unna's "Principles".
 The original centre was later closed, and a new one built further west, down the glen on land not part of the original purchase.